FTTC (up to 80Mb), FTTP (up to 1GB), Leased lines, VoIP from £6/ month, Security software, Office 365, Email etc.

 What we are responsible for

-We deliver/dispatch and install a wireless internet router and set it in the most optimal position for best signal.
+We deliver/dispatch and install a Cellular internet router and set it in the most optimal position for best signal.
 We advise you on performance expectations, system limitations and best practices.

 We will always attempt to get the best results without resorting to installing unnecessary equipment.
 We carry the installation out in steps, starting with the least cost solution and stopping at a point where we believe adding more equipment will not improve the service.
 This can mean mounting an external omnidirectional or high gain directional antenna or external high gain router.